sedc-codecademy/mkwd12-js-06-nodejsadv/G5/Class14/README.md

 }
 ```

-The data (DTO) for all the above resources and endpoints needs to be validated.

-To finish the basic requirements, you need to have created at least one author, and five books, and they need to be connected properly, and the relations loaded correctly.
+To finish the basic requirements, you need to have created at least one author, and two books, and they need to be connected properly, and the relations loaded correctly.

 ## Bonus Requirement (DO NOT ATTEMPT BEFORE BASIC PART)

+- The data (DTO) for all the above resources and endpoints needs to be validated.
-Add authentication so that only logged-in users can work with any of the resources above.
+- Add authentication so that only logged-in users can work with any of the resources above.

+### NOTE:

+- Don't forget to create the database with pg-admin
+- Create an .env file.
+- Copy the contents of .env.example into .env
+- Change the values of .env variables with your real values.